What is Diesel Fuel Atomization?

 Why Atomization is Required for Compression-Ignition Engines

 The value of diesel atomization is a reflection of the natural state of diesel fuel.
 The natural state of diesel fuel is not homogeneity.
 Diesel is composed of dozens of different molecule types.
 And, the different types of molecules in diesel are not free-floating and evenly distributed.
-Instead, the molecules in diesel cluster together in dense conglomerations.
+Instead, the molecules in the diesel cluster together in dense conglomerations.

 In colloquial terms, diesel fuel is chunky.
 Diesel fuel resembles dumpling soup more than chicken broth, on a molecular level.